-In the event that no Closing Rate data is able to be obtained from Bloomberg at 16:32, the following process replaces the normal process.
+If no Closing Rate data is able to be obtained from Bloomberg at 16:32, the following process replaces the normal process.

 16:32 - Final snap attempt.
-If no data is able to be accessed from BBG ALLQ source at this time - data taken from the most recent pre-close snap (between 16:15 and 16:30) will be used in the calculation process.
+If no data can be accessed from BBG ALLQ source at this time - data taken from the most recent pre-close snap (between 16:15 and 16:30) will be used in the calculation process.